St. Paul's Hospital (Vancouver)

 St. Paul's Hospital is an acute care hospital located in downtown Vancouver, British Columbia, Canada.
-It is the oldest of the seven health care facilities operated by Providence Health Care, a Roman Catholic faith-based care provider.
+It is the oldest of the 18 health care facilities operated by Providence Health Care, a Roman Catholic faith-based care provider.

-St. Paul's is open to patients regardless of their faith and is home to many medical and surgical programs, including cardiac services and kidney care including an advanced structural heart disease program and North America's largest Addiction Fellowship program.
-It is also the home of the Pacific Adult Congenital Heart Disease unit.
+St. Paul's is open to patients regardless of their faith and is home to many medical and surgical programs, including cardiac services and kidney care including an advanced structural heart disease program and North America's largest addiction fellowship program.
+It is also the home of the Pacific Adult Congenital Heart Clinic.
 It is one of the teaching hospitals of the University of British Columbia Faculty of Medicine.
-Approximately 4000 people work at St Paul's Hospital.
+Approximately 4,000 people work at St. Paul's Hospital.

 On August 12, 2020, it was announced that the hospital's land in downtown Vancouver was sold to Concord Pacific for nearly $1 billion.
-Providence Health Care, the hospital operator, mentioned that the proceeds from this sale would go to the construction of the new St. Paul's Hospital in the False Creek Flats neighborhood, which is expected to open in 2027.
+Providence Health Care stated that the proceeds from the sale would go to the construction of the new St. Paul's Hospital in the False Creek Flats neighborhood, which is expected to open in 2027.

 History

-The original St. Paul's Hospital was founded in 1894 just eight years after the incorporation of the City of Vancouver by the Sisters Of Providence who (from their base in Montreal) founded schools, hospitals and asylums all over North America and other continents.
+The original St. Paul's Hospital was founded in 1894 just eight years after the incorporation of the City of Vancouver.
+The hospital's origins are closely tied to the Sisters of Providence, a religious congregation founded in Montreal in 1843 by Mother Emilie Gamelin.
+This congregation was instrumental in establishing numerous schools, hospitals, orphanages, and homes for the aged across Canada, the United States, and other countries.

 The 25-bed, 4-storey wood-frame building cost $28,000.
 It was designed and constructed by Mother Joseph of the Sacred Heart and named after the then-bishop, Paul Durieu of New Westminster.
 Mother Mary Fredrick from Astoria, Oregon was the first mother superior and administrator to lead its charge.
-In keeping with the philosophy of the Sisters of Providence, the new hospital was founded on the pledge of providing compassionate care for everyone in need - tested by a surge in Vancouver's growth brought on by the Klondike gold rush in the 1890s.
+In keeping with the philosophy of the Sisters of Providence, the new hospital was founded on the pledge of providing compassionate care for everyone in need – tested by a surge in Vancouver's growth brought on by the Klondike gold rush in the 1890s.

-St Paul's became one of the first hospitals with their own X-Ray machine in 1906 and opened its School of Nursing in 1907.

-In 1912, the original building was demolished and replaced with a new structure to accommodate 200 patients at a construction cost of $400,000.

-Father David Bauer, a Basilian priest at St. Mark's College, served as chaplain for the hospital from 1961 to 1988.
+By 1906, it became one of the first hospitals to have its own X-ray machine.
+The hospital underwent several expansions to meet the growing needs of Vancouver's population, including the addition of 50 more beds in 1904 and the establishment of a School of Nursing in 1907.
+A significant development occurred in 1912, when the original building was demolished and replaced with ae with a modern fireproof building, adding a new surgical department and 120 beds, at a construction cost of $400,000.
+Further expansions included the completion of the North Wing in 1931 and the South Wing in 1945, adding another 500 beds.